Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/player.rst.txt

 Z-Position of the Sprites
 -------------------------

 A weird scenario of smaller objects (player and soldier) run on top of the larger objects (vehicles) arises when the objects run into each other.
-In this case, the smaller object should be behind the larger object, however it runs on top since the z-position of the smaller object is closer to the camera than the larger one.
+In this case, the smaller object should be behind the larger object, however, it runs on top since the z-position of the smaller object is closer to the camera than the larger one.
 In order to tackle this problem, we add one child class in between the ``FloatEventInvoker`` and the ``SpawnObj`` -> the ``ZPosChangeable`` class.

 In this class, we set all vehicles spawned to be originally at the same level of z-position and determine the player and soldier sprite's z-pos by comparing with the colliding vehicle objects, and if its position should look closer to the camera, we set its z-position closer to the camera than the vehicles.